mabunday/article-image-caption-scraper/README.md

-    Extracting captions from galleries/slideshows is currently hit or miss depending on their structure and whether their content is dynamically generated.
-This work can be expanded in future versions.
+    Extracting captions from galleries/slideshows is inconsistent depending on page structure and whether content is dynamically generated.
+This functionality is a WIP.